• Skip to primary navigation

 Substitutions for black bean sweet potato enchiladas

-• I use my homemade gluten free tortillas when making these enchiladas, but you could also use corn or flour tortillas.
-If you’re using corn tortillas warm them slightly in the microwave or a pan to make them more flexible and easy to roll.
+• Corn or vegan flour tortillas can be used instead of homemade chickpea flour tortillas when making these enchiladas.
+If you're using corn tortillas, warm them slightly in the microwave or a pan to make them more flexible and easy to roll.

-• A store bought enchilada sauce would work just fine here if you don’t want to make your own.
+• A store-bought enchilada sauce would work just fine here if you don't want to make your own.
 Enchilada sauce comes in 10 or 28-ounce cans.
-A 10-ounce can is right on the verge of being enough, but you can stretch it by reducing the amount you put on the bottom of the pan to 1/3 cup.
-Or you can use two 10-ounce cans and slather the enchiladas in the sauce.
+A 10-ounce can is right on the verge of being enough, but you can stretch it by reducing the amount you put on the bottom of the pan to ⅓ cup.
+Or you can use two 10-ounce cans and slather the enchiladas in the sauce (my preference).

-• Pinto beans can be substituted for the black beans.
+• Pinto beans can be substituted for black beans.

 Black bean sweet potato enchiladas